Islam and war: Fulani jihads (West Africa)

-Anticolonial warfare in Muslim areas
+Anti-colonial warfare in Muslim areas

 Caucasus

 In 1784, Imam Sheikh Mansur, a Chechen warrior and Muslim mystic, led a coalition of Muslim Caucasian tribes from throughout the Caucasus in a ghazavat, or holy war, against the Russian invaders.
 Sheikh Mansur was captured in 1791 and died in the Schlüsselburg Fortress.
 Avarian Islamic scholar Ghazi Muhammad preached that Jihad would not occur until the Caucasians followed Sharia completely rather than following a mixture of Islamic laws and adat (customary traditions).
 By 1829, Mullah began proselytizing and claiming that obeying Sharia, giving zakat, prayer, and hajj would not be accepted by Allah if the Russians were still present in the area.
 He even went on to claim that marriages would become void and children bastards if any Russians were still in the Caucasus.
 In 1829 he was proclaimed imam in Ghimry, where he formally made the call for a holy war.
 In 1834, Ghazi Muhammad died at the battle of Ghimri, and Imam Shamil took his place as the premier leader of the Caucasian resistance.
 Imam Shamil succeeded in accomplishing what Sheik Mansur had started: to unite North Caucasian highlanders in their struggle against the Russian Empire.
 He was a leader of anti-Russian resistance in the Caucasian War and was the third Imam of Dagestan and Chechnya (1834–1859).

 Mahdists in Sudan

 During the 1870s, European initiatives against the slave trade caused an economic crisis in northern Sudan, precipitating the rise of Mahdist forces.
 Muhammad Ahmed Al Mahdi was a religious leader, who proclaimed himself the Mahdi—the prophesied redeemer of Islam who will appear at end times—in 1881, and declared a Jihad against Ottoman rulers.
 He declared all "Turks" infidels and called for their execution.
 The Mahdi raised an army and led a successful religious war to topple the Ottoman-Egyptian occupation of Sudan.
-Victory created an Islamic state, one that quickly reinstituted slavery.
+Victory created an Islamic state, one that quickly reinstituted slavery in Sudan.
 In the West he is most famous for defeating and later killing British general Charles George Gordon, in the fall of Khartoum.